ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/upgrading-to-ag-grid-31/index.md

 Grid columns are now sortable and resizable by default.
 Also, the grid animates rows by default.
 In order to avoid this, please set `defaultColDef.resizable = false`, `defaultColDef.sortable = false` and `gridOptions.animateRows = false`.

-When not providing column definitions or setting columnDefs=undefined, a loading overlay will be displayed until column definitions are set.
+When not providing column definitions or setting `columnDefs = undefined`, a loading overlay will be displayed until column definitions are set.
 To go back to the earlier behavior of showing a grid without any columns, please set `columnDefs = []`.

 ### GridOptions